Taiyahm/README-Gen/README.md

   ## Usage
-  To start, run un the following command:
+  To start, run the following command:
   ```
   node index.js
   ```